nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 existing classes and methods.
 * The high effort was also because some of the existing classes methods posed limitations to what we wanted to implement, and we had to come up with workarounds to achieve our desired modifications.
-* For example, Edit command class and EditPersonDescriptor class needed lots of reworking because the initial functionality only allowed to overwrite list of tags whilst our product aimed to append to the list and delete from the list instead of resetting the whole list.
+* For example, `Edit` command class and `EditPersonDescriptor` class needed lots of reworking because the initial functionality only allowed to overwrite list of tags whilst our product aimed to append to the list and delete from the list instead of resetting the whole list.
-* Achievements: We were able to achieve a product that is provides useful and efficient features for researchers, including the unique feature of randomly assigning participants to a different study groups.
+* Achievements: We were able to achieve a product that is provides useful and efficient features for researchers.
+We were able to create new, unique commands such as the `export` and `assign` commands, providing researchers with specialized features of exporting participants' emails, and randomly assigning participants to a different study groups, respectively.
 Thus, we believe we have achieved our aims of creating a product designed specifically for researchers, which sets ResearchRoster apart from other contact storing applications.